hichembenh/Peek/README.md

-# Getting Started with Create React App
+# Peek GYM

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Static application made with react
 ## Available Scripts

 In the project directory, you can run: